 Our goal is to complete an online multimedia dictionary of a Canadian Indigenous language called Atikamekw, with print versions and mobile apps that will serve as a tool for the maintenance and revitalization of this unique language, using a collaborative and participatory action research approach.
 In partnership with the Conseil de la Nation Atikamekw, this research falls within the broader objectives of training, collaboration and transmission of experience and knowledge among linguists and specialists of Canadian Aboriginal languages of the Algonquian language family.

-Assistant Professor, Department of Mechanical and Aerospace Engineering, Faculty of Engineering and Design
+Associate Professor, Department of Mechanical and Aerospace Engineering, Faculty of Engineering and Design

 Project: A Study on Low-Temperature Performance of Lithium Ion Batteries